-SUBARU complies with laws and regulations related to environmentally hazardous substances in each country.
+SUBARU complies with laws and regulations concerning substances of concern in each country, including the ELV Directive (Glossary 6) and the REACH regulation (Glossary 7).
 Suppliers are required to comply with the relevant laws and regulations in addition to cooperating with industry standards and voluntary controls.